 These downtown areas of Asheville and the surrounding communities offer unique opportunities for shopping and dining.
 Fine arts and crafts, antiques and a delicious assortment of restaurants are all clustered in central business districts of Asheville, the Biltmore Estate Village and Weaverville.

 Try on the latest hiking boots in a downtown shop and head out for adventure at the area’s many outdoor activities.
 Enjoy music or performing by any of a dozen excellent theatre or dance companies.
 Dine at a cool sidewalk table, then burn the calories by strolling downtown Asheville.
-There’s a good reason that both Modern Maturity and Rolling Stone hailed Asheville as a great North Carolina destination.

 Explore the Asheville area:

 - Food & Drinks